-Would you like to add your Club or Organization to the list
+Would you like to add your Club or Organization to the list below?

 Send me an email with your information to rcmedic@zianet.com